ohjinhwang/SVMtextureClassifier/README.md

 A MATLAB code is provided for a SVM texture classifier to differentiate diseased marrows from normal marrows.

-The code involves the following steps.
+The code (main.m) involves the following steps.

 1) Open a DICOM file (sagittal, T1-weighted spine images) and normalize marrow signals using disks
 2) Marrow segmentation using a 3D GrowCut algorithm